 Parameter Description RAN MME/ SGSN MBMS- GW BM-SC MBMS GW TEID-C Tunnel Endpoint Identifier of MBMS GW for control plane. Х TMGI Temporary Mobile Group Identity allocated to the MBMS bearer service. Х Х Х Х Flow Identifier Location dependent subflow of the MBMS bearer service.
 When present, the Flow Identifier together with the TMGI uniquely identify the MBMS Bearer Context.
 X (note 1) X (note 1) X (note 1) MBMS GW IP Address for Control Plane in use The IP address of the MBMS GW used for the control plane.
 X (note 2) MBMS GW IP Address for User Plane in use The IP address of the MBMS GW used for the user plane.
-X (note 2) C-TEID Common Tunnel Endpoint Identifier of MBMS GW for user plane Х Х QoS Quality of Service required for the MBMS bearer service. Х Х Х Х MBMS Service Area Area over which the MBMS bearer service has to be distributed. Х Х Х Х List of downstream nodes List of downstream nodes that have requested the MBMS bearer service and to which notifications X (note 3) X (note 4) Х IP multicast and Source address for distribution IP addresses identifying the SSM channel used for user plane distribution on the backbone network Х Х Х MBMS HC indicator Flag set by BM-SC if it is using compressed header for the payload.
-X (note 5) X (note 5)
+X (note 2) C-TEID Common Tunnel Endpoint Identifier of MBMS GW for user plane Х Х QoS parameters Quality of Service required for the MBMS bearer service. Х Х Х Х MBMS Service Area Area over which the MBMS bearer service has to be distributed. Х Х Х Х List of downstream nodes List of downstream nodes that have requested the MBMS bearer service and to which notifications have to be forwarded.
+X (note 3) X (note 4) Х IP multicast address and IP Source address for distribution IP addresses identifying the SSM channel used for user plane distribution on the backbone network. Х Х Х MBMS HC indicator Flag set by BM-SC if it is using compressed header for the payload.
+X (note 5) X (note 5) SGSN IP Address and TEID for User Plane over Sn-U The IP address and TEID of SGSN used for the user plane over Sn-U when some RNCs have not accepted IP multicast distribution. Х